micgreene/reading-notes/301-reading-3-Notes.md

         + `app.set('views', _dirName + '/src/views');`
       + Next, we would create a 'views' folder inside of the 'src' directory and fill it with an html file called, in this case, 'hello.html'.
 Inside of 'hello.html' we will have a headline tag with our templating info:
         + `<h1> Hello: {{ name }}</h1>`
+      + In our javascript file:
+        + `res.render('hello', {"name": "Sherlynn"})`
+      + Whereby the first parameter ‘hello’ refers to the hello.html file (no need to include the extension (e.g. hello.html) as it has been previously set as html.
+The second parameter would be the JSON data itself.
+We can also pass in a variable representing the data, for example:
+        + `var nameObject = {"name": "Sherlynn"}`
+        + `res.render('hello', nameObject)`

     + **HANDLE EVENTS**
       + jQuery includes methods that allow you to attach event listeners to selected elements without having to write any tailback code to support older browsers.